isalevine/draw-n-discuss/README.md

 4. Canvas cursor -- after viewing gallery and returning to the canvas, drawn lines do not always follow the cursor; we suspect the issue has to do with window-resizing affecting how the canvas detects drawing locations

+5. Simultaneous drawing -- if two users are drawing simultaneously, the canvas appears to do vector-drawing (radiating lines from a single point)

 ## Credits
 Created by Isa Levine and Matt Shin, May 2019.